Clark-Nikdel-Powell/Hansel-and-Gretel/README.md

 )); } ?>
 ```

 The above example sets the prefix for the breadcrumbs to `You are here: `, adds the link to the last crumb, and changes the separator to the pipe (`|`).
+Also, the theme-generated `post_format` taxonomy is excluded from the breadcrumbs, and the term `uncategorized (Uncategorized)` is never displayed on a post page.
 When on a `gizmo` post-type page, the last crumb is set not to show and the taxonomy crumbs will be categories.
 Likewise, on a `whatzit` post-type page, the separator has been overriden to show `&raquo;` (&raquo;) instead.

 ### Debug Options ###